often feels like a heaviness or tightness in the chest, and this may spread

 Peaches are diuretic, depurative and detoxifying.

-Pumpkin diuretic properties that does not irritate the kidneys.
+Pumpkin as diuretic properties that does not irritate the kidneys.

 Pumpkin seeds good for bladder and urinary problems, increases good cholesterol, nourishes the eyes.